 • Sign the agreement

 • Service fee: usually it’s free of charge for legal residents of Lithuania.
-For others ~ 200 Eur.
+For non-residents must be pay extra.
 Ask at the bank in prior.

 Prepaid SIM cards with plans for data, calls and SMS cost €2–8.
 SIM cards are available at Narvesen and Lietuvos Spauda news kiosks as well as some supermarkets.